HuyaneMatsu/hata/docs/topics/typing_interactions.md

 `Annotated` is a new typing feature introduced in python 3.9 by [pep 593](https://peps.python.org/pep-0593/).
 It allows you to extend [pep 484](https://peps.python.org/pep-0484/) annotations with arbitrary metadata.

-The interaction parameter parser only uses the added metadata, enables you to use both systems for their maximal potential.
+The interaction parameter parser only uses the added metadata, enabling you to use both systems with maximum potential.

 > Since hata does *"structure"* checking, you could port it to lower python versions as well if required.